About FlagGeek

 • 🔍 Each flag is documented with high-resolution images in a fixed order

-• 📐 Dimensions and markings are measured and visually shown
+• 📐 Dimensions and markings are precisely measured and visually shown

-• 📄 HTML and PDF versions are issued as locked master copies
+• 📄 HTML and PDF master copies are locked for archival reference

-• 🧵 Material analysis and historical assessment are included in every description
+• 🧵 Material analysis and historical assessment are included in every record

-• 📚 A source list accompanies each documentation
+• 📚 A verified source list accompanies each documentation

-The documentation is intended for long-term preservation and scholarly reference.
-All entries are written in semantic HTML with no external styling or scripts, and image files are stored in stable formats.
-No AI-generated images or synthetic reconstructions are used.
-All content is based on real flags in private ownership or archive material.
+All documentation is created for long-term preservation and scholarly use.
+Entries are written in semantic HTML with no external styling or scripts, and all files are stored in stable, non-proprietary formats.
+No AI-generated or reconstructed imagery is used — only genuine photographs and scans of existing textiles and archival materials.

 Comments